adobe/aem-component-generator/README.md

 - `project-settings`: contains configuration options related to your AEM project
 - `project-settings.code-owner`: the name of the company/user this code belongs to - will replace `${CODEOWNER}` in the template files with this configured value
 - `project-settings.bundle-path`: path to the java code of your main bundle
+- `project-settings.test-path`: path to the java code of your test cases
 - `project-settings.apps-path`: path to the `/apps` root
 - `project-settings.component-path`: path to the project's components directory, relative to the `/apps` folder
 - `project-settings.model-interface-pkg`: Java package for the interface model objects